blackferncreations/germankeycut/interface.md

 The public GermanKeyCut interface therefore uses a limited entry structure.

-Its purpose is to create a clear route between public interpretation and an actual engagement.
+Its purpose is to create a clear route between public interpretation and an actual engagement with Black Fern Creations LLC.

 Qualification can establish: